-In FIG. 3(a) and (b), the acquired signals are triggered on the LP (0 μ s).
-After an acoustically silent period (ASP), the BSW probe senses a first shock pulse that we associate to the breakdown shock wave (BdSw), followed by an oscillating signal related to the pressure fluctuations (PFS).
-Such regions are highlighted in FIG. 3(a).
-As reference, in the inset of FIG. 3, we show the pressure measurement provided by a custom FOPH averaging over 256 cavitation events (LoD1=10 MPa, with the same acquisition electronics and the same level of noise) for a free laser induced cavitation bubble [4] [18].
-The BdSw is centred to $\tau{FO}\sim 2~\mu$ s (~ 3 mm far from the bubble nucleation point) and the signals are obtained for laser pulse energies comparable with the energy used to nucleate the bubble in the case of the measurements with the BSW hydrophone.
+In Figs. 3(a) and 3(b), the acquired signals are triggered on the LP (0 μ s).
+After an acoustically silent period (ASP), the BSW probe senses a first shock pulse that we associate with the breakdown shock wave (BdSw), followed by an oscillating signal related to the pressure fluctuations (PFS).
+Such regions are highlighted in Fig. 3(a).
+As a reference, in the inset of Fig. 3, we show the pressure measurement provided by a custom FOPH averaging over 256 cavitation events (LoD1 = 10 MPa, with the same acquisition electronics and the same level of noise) for a free laser induced cavitation bubble.
+The BdSw is centered to $\tau{\rm FO} \sim 2~\mu$ s (\sim 3 mm far from the bubble nucleation point) and the signals are obtained for laser pulse energies comparable with the energy used to nucleate the bubble in the case of the measurements with the BSW hydrophone.

-The measurements shown in FIG. 3(a) were obtained for the same E{LP} =28.2 mJ and for the following distances d of the bubble nucleation point from the 1DPC surface: 15.5 mm, 13.5 mm, 12.0 mm, and 10.5 mm.
+The measurements shown in Fig. 3(a) were obtained for the same $E{LP} = 28.2 \, mJ$ and for the following distances d of the bubble nucleation point from the 1DPC surface: 15.5 mm, 13.5 mm, 12.0 mm, and 10.5 mm.
 We observe that the BdSw signals are delayed for bubbles generated farer from the 1DPC surface.
-In FIG. 3(c), we plot the BdSw delay τ as function of d, as defined in FIG. 3(b) by the arrows.
+In Fig. 3(c), we plot the BdSw delay τ as a function of d, as defined in Fig. 3(b) by the arrows.
 As expected, τ scales linearly with d.
 The inverse of the slope of the linear fit provides an evaluation of the speed of sound in water.
-We found 1370±60 m/s, in good agreement with the values reported in literature [27].
-The BdSw signals show a rise time of about 40 ns and a very long fall time (~2.3 μs).
-The latter is in contrast with the results reported in literature [15] [28] and with what we observed with a FOPH (inset of FIG. 3), where the width of the peak associated to the BdSw is few tenths of nanoseconds.
-The long fall time, together with the negative sloped trend and the superimposed modulation are probably artefacts introduced by the signal averaging procedures.
+We found 1370 ± 60 m/s, in good agreement with the values reported in the literature.27 The BdSw signals show a rise time of about 40 ns and a very long fall time (\sim 2.3 μ s).
+The latter is in contrast to the results reported in the literature 15,28 and with what we observed with a FOPH (inset of Fig. 3), where the width of the peak associated with the BdSw is few tenths of nanoseconds.
+The long fall time, together with the negative sloped trend and the superimposed modulation, is probably artifacts introduced by the signal averaging procedures.

-The measurements shown in FIG. 3(b) were obtained for three different LP energies when the bubble nucleation point was fixed to d=10.5 mm.
-We observe that the pressure peak associated to the BdSw doesn't change its delay τ .
-The amplitude of the response shows a slight positive trend, as shown in the plot of FIG. 3(d), which however cannot be resolved in the limit of the error.
+The measurements shown in Fig. 3(b) were obtained for three different LP energies when the bubble nucleation point was fixed to d=10.5 mm.
+We observe that the pressure peak associated with the BdSw does not change its delay τ .
+The amplitude of the response shows a slight positive trend, as shown in the plot of Fig. 3(d), which, however, cannot be resolved in the limit of the error.

-From the pressure signals plotted in FIG. 3(a) and (b), in the PFS region, we can observe that the fluctuations were located always at the same temporal delay from the first BdSw of about 8 μs.
-Taking into account the sound speed in water and the covered distance, we can associate the origin of these peaks to the pressure wave reflected by the lateral walls of the cavitation cuvette.
-Moreover, FIG. 3(b) illustrates that such fluctuations depend on the LP energy: they are larger when increasing the LP energy.
+From the pressure signals plotted in Figs. 3(a) and 3(b), in the PFS region, we can observe that the fluctuations were located always at the same temporal delay from the first BdSw of about 8 μ s.
+Taking into account the sound speed in water and the covered distance, we can associate the origin of these peaks with the pressure wave reflected by the lateral walls of the cavitation cuvette.
+Moreover, Fig. 3(b) illustrates that such fluctuations depend on the LP energy: they are larger when increasing the LP energy.